Allele count in gnomAD: Pro105Leu 0; Pro105Ser 1; Pro105Thr 0

 We have reviewed all symptomatic and pre-symptomatic Pro105Leu/Ser/Thr cases reported in the literature from the first report in 1993 to date (shaded reports are excluded from analyses for lack of individual level data).
 We find a total of 34 cases with a substitution of proline at position 105; 25 of which are Pro105Leu (24 Met/Val129 with Val129 in cis and one Val/Val129), 2 Pro105Ser-Val129 (both Met/Val129) and 7 Pro105Thr mutants (five Met/Val129 of which 3 are confirmed as Met in cis and two are Val/Val129 homozygous).
 The average age of onset for Pro105Leu-Val129 cases (n = 22) is 43.4 years (range 9 to 53 years, SD 9.1) and mean clinical duration-to-death (n = 9) is 111 months (range 27 to 228 months, SD 59.7).
 The single symptomatic Pro105Ser patient had an age of onset of 30 years with clinical duration-to-death of 120 months.
 Of the six symptomatic Pro105Thr cases, the mean age of onset is 33 years (range 13 to 45 years, SD 11.0) with mean duration-to-death (n = 3) of 48 months (range 36 to 72 months, SD 20.8).

 The table below shows a summary of age of onset and clinical duration-to-death data, with survival analysis (Kaplan-Meier curves).
-Download Kaplan-Meier tables here.
+Data were collated from the literature as outlined in Table of Cases.

 |AGE OF ONSET|